 We are interested in understanding the deregulation of transcriptional pathways in human disease and in finding small molecules to normalize these gene expression patterns.
 Our lab uses drug discovery technology to identify novel biological regulatory pathways and potentially therapeutic small molecules.

-Our current efforts are focused on three main projects:
+Our current efforts are focused on four main projects:

 - Identifying and characterizing new epigenetic modulators with potential as therapeutic drugs and as research tools to discover new biology.